 In this connection we want to emphasize that the relative volatility of the components in an azeotropic mixture change within the composition space.
 The terms "light", "intermediate" and "heavy" component have little meaning in general for nonideal and azeotropic mixtures.
 This distinction made in Matsuyama and Nishimura's classification does not give any additional information.
 Actually, it is sometimes ambiguous, as some of Matsuyama and Nishimura's classes where a ternary saddle azeotrope is present have two or even three possible topological structures.
-For example, code 112-S can be either of Serafimov's topological class 3.1-3a or 3.1-3b depending on whether there is a saddle - saddle separatrix or not.
-This ambiguity was also pointed out by Foucher et al. (1991) who recommend an extension of the Matsuyama and Nishimura's classification code name in these cases.
+For example, code 112-S can be either of Serafimov's topological class 3.1-3a or 3.1-3b depending on whether there is a saddle-saddle separatrix or not.
+This ambiguity was also pointed out by Foucher, Doherty, and Malone (1991) who recommend an extension of the Matsuyama and Nishimura's classification code name in these cases.
 This issue is further discussed in Section 7.4.

 The relationship between the different classifications is presented in Table 3 where the classes are ordered according to Serafimov's classification (1970b) with increasing number of azeotropes occurring in the ternary mixture.
 Hereafter we use Serafimov's (1970b) nomenclature for the topological classes and Zharov and Serafimov's (1975) nomenclature for the antipodal structure types (referred to as the ZS-type).
+The further simplifying concept of elementary topological cells was recently introduced by Hilmen, Kiva, & Skogestad (2002), but this is not discussed in this survey.